rwaltr/rwaltpro/content/posts/voyager-review/index.md

 I found that when using my moonlander, I did not use the inside edge at all.
 I did use the top, outer, and bottom edge, the voyager has the top, and outside edge.
 Seems reasonable.

-I do with I have some more keys by my thumb, but I am not sure the increase size is worth the extra buttons
+I do wish I have some more keys by my thumb, but I am not sure the increase size is worth the extra buttons

 ## The Choc Experience